Key takeaways:

 Quality Control:

 To perform quality control, we established a set of clear cleaning standards and procedures that all (future) staff must follow.
-We conduct regular inspections of completed work to assess adherence to these standards using checklists.
+We conduct regular inspections of completed work to assess adherence to these standards using commercial cleaning checklists.
 We also encourage client feedback through surveys and direct communication to identify areas for improvement.

 7. Financial plan